 #5 Don’t: Use Small Ice Cubes

 Back in the 1800’s when this cocktail was conceived, ice was cut by hand in 2 inch blocks.
 It was a luxury.
-Keep a few silicone large ice trays handy when you make an old fashioned as a nod to it’s glorious past.
-I use the ones below:
+Keep a few silicone large ice trays handy when you make an old fashioned as a nod to its glorious past.

 Make an Old Fashioned Variation